30 Fun & Free Things to do in Austin

 Texas State Capital is a very attractive building located at 1100 Congress Ave.

-It is located in 22 acres of land and there are 17 monuments dotted around the Capitol!
+It is located on 22 acres of land, and are 17 monuments dotted around the Capitol!

-If you are interested in finding out more about its architecture, you can join the free guided 30 minute tour.
+If you want to learn more about its architecture, you can join the free guided 30-minute tour.

 If you like history, continue reading for more free attractions in Austin that explain more about the city and the state.